 - Firing Range access road

 Beaver Valley Marina is the “official” horse trailer parking area.
 It’s primarily for boat launching with lots of parking for boat trailers.
-The upper lot is gravel and grass and is best for horses.
-It is a bit close to the road, which can be busy, but there is a bank separating them a bit.
-There can be a lot of traffic in the marina, with boats and boat trailers coming in and out and many people about.
+The upper lot is gravel and grass and best for horses.
+It is a bit close to the road–which can be busy–but there is a bank separating them a bit.
+There can be a lot of traffic in the marina, with boats coming in and out and many people.
 Don’t expect it to be the quietest place on earth to get tacked up and on your way.
-On a Sunday in late October 6 horse trailers pulled in after us!
+One Sunday in late October, six horse trailers pulled in after us!
+More typical is one or two, and many visits we don’t see any other riders at all.

-Beaverdam parking lot is closest to the actual dam, nice if you want to access trails at the east of the park (by crossing the dam).
+Beaverdam parking lot is closest to the actual dam, nice if you want to cross to trails in the east of the park.
 Officially it is said to be too small for trailers.
-In reality, the lot was extended (may not appear on all maps or aerial views) and could certainly take one smaller trailer in the slow season.
-Certainly at busy times you should not tie up this lot, as it seems like it is mainly for kayakers and fishy people.
+In reality, the lot was extended in recent years (may not appear on all maps or aerial views) and can certainly take one smaller trailer on slow days.
+At busy times you should not park here, as it is mainly for kayakers and fishy people.

 Bater Patch trailhead is a tiny and remote dirt lot accessible via the village of Fiske on the east edge of the park.
-You might be able to squeeze in two two-horse trailers or a small goose neck, but not much more.
-This is a convenient access to Old Glendale Road and Haggaraty Trail, but just understand that it’s small, there are NO facilities there at all, and it is back a 1/2 mile long one-lane dirt road that’s not exactly smooth.
+You might squeeze in two small horse trailers, but not much more.
+This is a convenient access to Old Glendale Road, Haggaraty Trail, and the trails which used to be used by the hire-a-horse operation.
+Just understand that it’s small, there are NO facilities, and it is back a 1/2 mile long one-lane dirt road that’s quite rough.
 If you get back there and it’s parked up, you may get plenty of practice backing your trailer!
+As of 2024 there is a bench at Bater Patch, handy if you need to hop off and remount for any reason.

 The game commission Firing Range (southeast corner of lake) has a small gravel parking area just off Marina Road.
-It appears you could park there to access Shomo Run Trails from the south end, as it’s not the actual parking for the gun range.
+It appears you could park a horse trailer there to access Shomo Run Trails from the south end.
 There is significant gun noise, so it’s not a particularly peaceful spot.
-It appears you can connect to Shomo Run Trail directly across the road from the parking area, but that’s not shown on maps.
+You can connect to Shomo Run Trail directly across the road from this parking area, but that’s not shown on maps.

 Mounting